Launching the (40-Year-Old) Sailboat

 Then the boys motored the boat over to another marina as a safe spot to rest the boat for a night or two, take a close look at everything again, and decide what was next.

-Expecting nothing, I did the one thing I could do—I called the marina where he’s been on a waitlist for two years (waiting for long-term moorage), to see if his slip might be available soon.
+I did the one thing I could do—I called the marina where he’s been on a waitlist for two years (waiting for long-term moorage), to see if his slip might be available soon.

 Mercifully, he was second on the list, but the marina said it was still a three-to-six-month wait.

-Again, expecting nothing, I then asked if they happened to have any subleases available.
+I then asked if they happened to have any subleases available.

 The marina paused.
-They checked.
-They said a boat had just headed toward Alaska for the summer, and their sublease had just fallen through at the last minute.
+A boat had literally just left for Alaska for the summer, and their sublease had literally just fallen through … at this very last moment.
 That single slip was available.

 Two days later, my partner reached it.